 Albert Einstein is credited with saying “Insanity is doing the same thing over and over again while expecting different results.”
 If you have spent time reading a large number of firefighter fatality reports, you might start to see the real-life manifestation of Einstein’s definition of insanity.
 In fact, I would go as far as to say we’ve got to the point where we are discovering very few new ways to kill firefighters.
 Rather, we’re taking all the ways we already know how to do it and we’re perfecting it by doing it over and over… and over… and over… again.
 This is Einstein’s insanity personified.
 Here we will examine some potential explanation for this insanity.

 Honor the Fallen

 Before I start into the explanations of how situational awareness can be impacted through insane behaviors, I want to make sure all readers know I am not criticizing those who have died in the act of firefighting.
 Rather, and much to the contrary, I am going to attempt to explain the neuroscience of decision-making and how situational awareness can be eroded by certain factors.
 Neither the fallen, nor those who worked beside them or supervised them during the event lost their situational awareness on purpose (emphasis added).

 This is Part 1 of a series of articles I dedicate to the fallen and dedicate to helping you avoid the trap of insanity.

 Trained to Fail

-I have invested a considerable amount of time and effort investigating the neurological basis of learning and, especially, learning under stress, and more specifically, how we are training first responders to fail.
+I have invested a considerable amount of time and effort investigating the neurological basis of learning, especially learning under stress, and more specifically, how we are training first responders to fail.
 Of course, we’re not training first responders to fail on purpose.
 No self-respecting instructor would do that on purpose.
 But they do it… A LOT!
-And the evidence is present in the line-of-duty death evaluation reports… if you understand how the brain learns.
+And the evidence is present in the line-of-duty death evaluation reports…if you understand how the brain learns.